-- Q9.
-Is GST incurred on purchase of corporate membership in recreational club claimable? - A9.
-No, because GST incurred on club membership fee is blocked under GST Regulations 2014. - Q10.
-Can a company claim GST incurred on food and beverages (F&B) for annual dinner? - A10.
+Q9.
+Is GST incurred on purchase of corporate membership in recreational club claimable?

+A9.
+No, because GST incurred on club membership fee is blocked under GST Regulations 2014.

+Q10.
+Can a company claim GST incurred on food and beverages (F&B) for annual dinner?

+A10.
 Yes, provided that the function is attended by the employees of the company only.
 However, if the function is also attended by family members of the employees, apportionment has to be made accordingly.
-GST incurred can only be claimed on those attributable to employees. - Q11.
+GST incurred can only be claimed on those attributable to employees.

+Q11.
 I purchased a car and registered under my company's name for business use including for employees official use.
-Can I claim input tax incurred on the car acquired? - A11.
+Can I claim input tax incurred on the car acquired?

+A11.
 Generally input tax incurred on any acquisition of passenger motor car for company use is not allowed to be claimed.
 However, if the car is exclusively used for business purpose, you are allowed to claim the input tax subject to approval and conditions imposed by the Director General.
 In such a case, the car can be identified, for example, there is a company logo and/or name attached on the car.
-However, if the car is used for non-business purpose, output tax needs to be accounted for on the usage of the car because it is deemed to be a supply of services. - Q12.
-Can input tax be claimed when a company pay for medical expenses for his employees? - A12.
+However, if the car is used for non-business purpose, output tax needs to be accounted for on the usage of the car because it is deemed to be a supply of services.

+Q12.
+Can input tax be claimed when a company pays for medical expenses for his employees?

+- A12.
 Normally a company has private clinic as its panel.
-Medical expenses paid by the company to the private clinic for his employees is not subject to GST because it is exempted.
+Medical expenses paid by the company to the private clinic for his employees are not subject to GST because it is exempted.
 However, if the employees get alternative medical treatment such as homeopathy, Ayurveda, acupuncture or reflexology, this kind of expenses is standard rated.
 If the company pay such expenses for his employee, input tax incurred is NOT claimable as it is blocked under the GST Regulations 2014.
 Similarly for expenses borne by the company on one off purchase of medical equipment such as wheel chair for a specific employee.
-Input tax incurred by the company is also not claimable.
+Input tax incurred by the company is also not claimable. - Q13.
+My company leases a service apartment for an expatriate employed by the company for 5 years.
+The benefit of residential housing is provided to the expatriate as part of his contract of employment.
+Is the lease subject to GST and is my company making a supply of services to the expatriate?

+A13.
+The lease is an exempt supply and the company is not making a supply of services to the expatriate.

+In the event a fee is charged to the expatriate, the company is making an exempt supply which is exempted from charging GST.
+However, if the lease is a hotel, inn, boarding house or similar establishment of sleeping accommodation, the lease will a taxable supply and the company is not allowed to claim input tax incurred.